Tamanna-Khudiya/os-memory-management-simulator/README.md

 A **C++ based Operating System Memory Management Simulator** that demonstrates how an operating system manages **physical memory allocation, deallocation, fragmentation, and basic cache behavior**.

-This project is intended for **educational purposes** and simulates core OS memory-management concepts in **user space**, without implementing a real OS kernal.
+This project is built for **educational and learning purposes** and models key memory-management concepts in a user-space simulation rather than a real OS kernel.

 ---